haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 # Implementing MPI

 Since `OceanLight.jl` implements the Monte Carlo ray tracing algorithm, the accuracy of the solution depends on its convergence.
-However, this can be inefficient and time-consuming for specific problems that require a large number of photons `nphoton`.
-To address this issue, rather than running the entire simulation on a single CPU, we can allocate smaller chunks of photons across multiple CPUs, simulate them independently, and later combine the results into a single solution.
+However, this process can be inefficient and time-consuming for certain problems that require a large number of photons `nphoton`.
+To address this issue, instead of running the entire simulation on a single CPU, we can divide the workload by allocating smaller chunks of photons across multiple CPUs, simulate them independently, and then combine the results into a single solution.
 That’s where MPI comes in.

 MPI, or Message Passing Interface, is a communication library designed for sending and receiving messages across multiple processors, making it suitable for parallel programming.
 To install MPI on your system, check out the [Installing Open MPI guide](https://docs.open-mpi.org/en/v5.0.x/installing-open-mpi/quickstart.html)